-Most everyone is aware of the dangers of asbestos exposure, but do not realize it only takes a small amount to do damage.
+Most people are aware of the dangers of asbestos exposure but do not realize it only takes a small amount to do damage.
 In fact, one gram of asbestos can produce billions of tiny, needle-like fibers that can have a harmful effect on human health.
-That is why an asbestos survey, such as those provided by the accredited inspectors at Precision Environmental Services, are so important.
+That is why asbestos surveys, such as those provided by the accredited inspectors at Precision Environmental Services, are so important.

-Asbestos was a popular building material throughout the 20th Century because of its durability and flame-resistant qualities.
-It was used in plastics, cements, paper, adhesives, and even in some clothing.
-It was not until later that asbestos was linked to some serious, health-related conditions, including Mesothelioma.
+Asbestos was among popular building materials throughout the 20th Century because of its durability and flame-resistant qualities.
+It was used in plastics, cements, paper, adhesives, and even in some clothing items.
+It was not until later that asbestos was linked to some serious health-related conditions, including Mesothelioma.
 Asbestos is commonly found in the following building materials:

 - Attic and wall insulation produced containing vermiculite